Digital Contact Center

 Retailers such as Macy’s say they are also relying on new curbside pickup options to capitalize on holiday shopping this season.
 This will be ideal for last-minute shoppers and shoppers who want to save on shipping costs.

 Black Friday presents a major opportunity for retailers to improve processes that can sustain them beyond the holiday shopping season.
 Sustainable processes, however, require reliable and multi-faceted systems.
 Khoros' suite of digital-first communication tools was built to help major retailers in times just like this.
-Khoros Intelligence provides immediate, accessible, and actionable insights to inform your social marketing campaigns, while Khoros Care offers a comprehensive customer service center, including social care, modern chat, and messaging.
+Khoros Deep Listening provides immediate, accessible, and actionable insights to inform your social marketing campaigns, while Khoros Care offers a comprehensive customer service center, including social care, modern chat, and messaging.

 To learn more about how Khoros can help take your brand's digital presence to the next level, schedule a demo today.